Victor-Palacios/DATASCIENCE_ANKI/contributing.md

     - Use the imperative mood in the subject line (Example: Clean your room)
     - Wrap the body at 72 characters
     - Use the body to explain what and why vs. how

+## Code of Conduct

+The following quote sums up the **Code of Conduct**.

+   > Be cordial or be on your way. --Kenneth Reitz

 This guide is based on the [Camelot: PDF Table Extraction for Humans](https://github.com/atlanhq/camelot/blob/master/CONTRIBUTING.md) contributor's guide.